act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 #### Passed Example 2

-This dark grey text is on a partially white gradient background.
+This dark grey text has a contrast ratio between 12.6:1 and 5:1 on the white to blue gradient background.

 ```html
 <p style="color: #333; background: linear-gradient(to right, #FFF, #00F); width: 500px;">